Rayhan1546/Flutter_Bloc_Pattern/ai_context_files/feature_creation.md

 5. ❌ Not handling all state cases in UI
 6. ❌ Forgetting to implement copyWith or equality operators
 7. ❌ Missing fromJson or toJson in DTOs
-8. ❌ Not using Either for error handling
+8. ❌ Not using Result for error handling
 9. ❌ Using mutable fields in entities
 10. ❌ Not using sealed classes for states